MicrosoftDocs/architecture-center/docs/ai-ml/architecture/azure-openai-baseline-landing-zone-content.md

 The workload team provisions the monitoring resources, which include:

-- Application Insights as the application performance management (APM) service for the workload team.
+- Application Insights as the application performance monitoring (APM) service for the workload team.
 This feature is configured in the chat UI and prompt flow code.

 - The Azure Monitor Logs workspace as the unified sink for all logs and metrics that are collected from workload-owned Azure resources.

-Similar to the baseline, all resources are configured to send Azure Diagnostics logs to the Azure Monitor Logs workspace that the workload team provisions as part of the infrastructure as code (IaC) deployment of the resources.
+Similar to the baseline, all resources are configured to send Azure diagnostics logs to the Azure Monitor Logs workspace that the workload team provisions as part of the infrastructure as code (IaC) deployment of the resources.
 You might also need to send logs to a central Azure Monitor Logs workspace.
 In Azure landing zones, that workspace is typically in the management subscription.

 The platform team might also have processes that affect your application landing zone resources.
 For example, they might use DINE policies to configure diagnostics and send logs to their centralized management subscriptions.
 Or they might use [Monitor baseline alerts](https://azure.github.io/azure-monitor-baseline-alerts/patterns/alz/deploy/Introduction-to-deploying-the-ALZ-Pattern/) applied through policy.
 It's important to ensure that your implementation doesn't restrict the extra log and alerting flows.

 ## Azure Policy

 The [baseline architecture](./baseline-openai-e2e-chat.yml#governance-through-policy) recommends some general policies to help govern the workload.
-When you deploy this architecture into an application landing zone, you don't need to add or remove anymore policies.
+When you deploy this architecture into an application landing zone, you don't need to add or remove any more policies.
 Continue to apply policies to your subscription, resource groups, or resources that help enforce governance and enhance the security of this workload.

 Expect the application landing zone subscription to have policies already applied, even before the workload is deployed.
 Some policies help organizational governance by auditing or blocking specific configurations in deployments.
 Here are some example policies that might lead to workload deployment complexities: